pdc/kanbo/README.md

 KANBO
 =====

-Every fool is writing their own kanban, Lean, Scrum, etc. story-grid board.
+Every fool is writing their own kanban, Lean, Scrum, etc. task board.
 Here’s mine.

 Status
 ------

-To early to be sure of anything
+To early to be sure of anything.
+I have little more than a technology demonstrator for sortable, draggable cards.

 Aims
 ----